sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 [^1]: Directive on Service and Digital: Mandatory procedures for Enterprise Architecture Assessment https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602
 [^2]: Reference the traditional buy definition in [Annex 0: Definitions](#definitions).
 [^3]: [18F](https://18f.gov/) in [De-risking custom technology projects](https://github.com/18F/technology-budgeting/blob/master/handbook.md#hire-tech-talent-in-house) writes, “The product owner is the key person for any software project, and must be a government employee.”
-[^4]: Pia Andrews writes in [What improving IT procurement in the public sector looks like: navigating, balancing, and initiating procurement conversations to avoid sprinting off cliffs](https://www.themandarin.com.au/118548-improving-it-procurement-public-sector-navigating-balancing-initiating-procurement-conversations/), identifies a challenge for government in procurement arrangements as being “the lack of subject matter expertise at key decision points in sourcing. … You must have actual technologists involved in the process, and the requirements must be informed by great service design and testing, otherwise you are just taking a gamble.”
+[^4]: Pia Andrews writes in [What improving IT procurement in the public sector looks like: navigating, balancing, and initiating procurement conversations to avoid sprinting off cliffs](https://www.themandarin.com.au/118548-improving-it-procurement-public-sector-navigating-balancing-initiating-procurement-conversations/), identifies a challenge for government in procurement arrangements as being “the lack of subject matter expertise at key decision points in sourcing. [...]
+You must have actual technologists involved in the process, and the requirements must be informed by great service design and testing, otherwise you are just taking a gamble.”
 [^5]: The Professional Institute of the Public Service of Canada observes in their article, [Symptoms of outsourcing IT work – knowledge loss and the transfer of skills](https://pipsc.ca/news-issues/outsourcing/part-one-real-cost-outsourcing/symptoms#_ftn2), that “As the government outsources more and more IT functions, they become more reliant on private contractors to run their own systems.
 Over time, institutional knowledge and expertise become concentrated within private contractors instead of within the government.
 The institutional knowledge that accumulates with private contractors makes it difficult to change service providers when contracts end and even more difficult to bring the services back in-house.”
-[^6]: Pia Andrews writes in [What improving IT procurement in the public sector looks like: navigating, balancing, and initiating procurement conversations to avoid sprinting off cliffs](https://www.themandarin.com.au/118548-improving-it-procurement-public-sector-navigating-balancing-initiating-procurement-conversations/), writes “consider whether what you are doing is commodity or domain-specific and whether it is well defined or relatively ambiguous... you don’t want to jump straight to pure COTS for domain-specific functions or where there is high ambiguity... also want to consider whether what you are doing should be considered as digital public infrastructure”
+[^6]: Pia Andrews writes in [What improving IT procurement in the public sector looks like: navigating, balancing, and initiating procurement conversations to avoid sprinting off cliffs](https://www.themandarin.com.au/118548-improving-it-procurement-public-sector-navigating-balancing-initiating-procurement-conversations/), writes “consider whether what you are doing is commodity or domain-specific and whether it is well defined or relatively ambiguous [...] you don’t want to jump straight to pure COTS for domain-specific functions or where there is high ambiguity [...] also want to consider whether what you are doing should be considered as digital public infrastructure”
 [^7]: A survey conducted by the Standish Group, the CHAOS Report, observers that projects costing more than $10 million are significantly less likely to succeed, at an 8% success rate for projects over 10 million dollars.
 Conversely, projects under $1 million have a success rate of 70%.
 [^8]: For more on agile procurement, we suggest reading the Canadianized of the 18F’s [De-risking custom technology projects](https://github.com/18F/technology-budgeting/blob/master/handbook.md)
 [^9]: For further discussions please reference The Reverse Conway Maneuver as discussed in Team Topologies and Accelerate, which writes, “Our research lends support to what is sometimes called the “inverse Conway maneuver,” which states that organizations should evolve their team and organizational structure to achieve the desired architecture.”
 [^10]: For further discussion on how this aligns with GC Direction, please reference Annex 3: Digital Standards, Iterative and improve frequently (TBC).
-[^11]: For further discussion, please refer to [Minimize the size, cost, and scale section](#5-minimize-the-size-cost-and-scale-of-work-packages) below
+[^11]: For further discussion, please refer to [Minimize the size, cost, and scale section](#5-minimize-the-size-cost-and-scale-of-work-packages) below.
 [^12]: In the DevOps Handbook they refer to Randy Shoup, former Engineering Director for Google App Engine who observed that “organizations with these types of service-oriented architectures, such as Google and Amazon, have incredible flexibility and scalability”.
 [^13]: The CBC reported that “Officials briefing Trudeau after his party's re-election noted "mission-critical" systems and applications are "rusting out and at risk of failure," requiring immediate attention from his government.
 Some systems are pushing 60 years old and built on "outdated technology" that can no longer be maintained.”
 [^14]: In the Prime Ministers, [Minister of Digital Government Mandate Letter](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-digital-government-mandate-letter) “the use and development of open source products and open data” is encouraged, and it is written that, “I also expect us to continue to raise the bar on openness, effectiveness and transparency in government”.